guidobouman/emails-input/README.md

 </script>
 ```

+## Style

+The list of classes below is used, so the user can style the rendered HTML.

+- `entry-list`: The top level list containing the list of entries and the input field;
+- `entry`: A separate entry, it contains the entry as text and a delete button;
+  - `valid`: Added to the entry when it is deemed valid by the RegEx;
+  - `invalid`: Added to the entry when it is deemed invalid by the RegEx;
+- `entry-delete`: The button element that processes the entry delete action;
+- `entry-input`: The input field that is used to add entries.

 ## API

 Emails Input has a couple of public methods to interact with the library.
 These become available on the instance that is returned when the library has been instantiated through the `new EmailsInput(...);` syntax.